ds-restauration/SeedBundle/README.md

 Can be done with the --seed or -s option of seed:load  (seed:load --seed countries --seed regions) In this example, only those seeds who have had their seed defined as 'countries' or 'regions' will be loaded.

+## Skipping seeds

+One or more seeds can be skipped with the '--skip' parameter

+## Skipping bundles

+One or more bundles can be skipped with the '--skip-bundle' parameter

 ## Licence